ferrous-systems/teaching-material2/src/presentations/ownership-borrowing-in-brief.md

         Ok(())
     }
 ```
-Immutable references
+Shared references
 ====================

-`&` is the so-called "immutable" reference.
+`&` is the so-called "shared" reference.
 They are:

 -   Available multiple times